 We value the role our parents have in contributing to school improvement through completion of questionnaires, evaluation of activities and general feedback.

 Our Parent Staff Association plays a vital role in the life of the school.
 They bring us all together and raise funds through social events such as the winter and summer fair, allowing parents, children and friends an opportunity to enjoy themselves whilst helping the school.
-The PSA meet most Friday mornings in the dining hall.
+The PSA hold Parent Coffee Mornings on the last Friday of each month in the school dining hall.

 Please visit their dedicated pages for more information.

 WAYS WE COMMUNICATE